kivy/pyobjus/docs/source/foundation_eg.rst

 Other
 -----

-Other examples are located on this `link <https://github.com/kivy/pyobjus/tree/master/examples>`_.
+Other examples can be found `here <https://github.com/kivy/pyobjus/tree/master/examples>`_.